 If you’ve fished for Bones in other places in the world, you may already be spoiled by the number of fish that you may see and hook on any given outing, but, not many of the fish will be very large.
-What Molokai may lack in numbers of fish, due in large part to the fact that gill netting is still legal, (local Hawaiians eat Bonefish here) it makes up for in size, as the average size of fish is usually never under five pounds.
-Fish up to thirteen pounds have been landed here, with fish generally averaging six to eight pounds.
+What Molokai may lack in numbers of fish, it makes up for in size, as the average size of fish is usually never under five pounds.
+Fish up to thirteen pounds have been landed here, with fish generally averaging five to eight pounds.
 I can never guarantee how many fish you will see or hook, but if you have had several opportunities to at least see or cast on fish, then I’ve done my job. (acronym for job is Joys Of Bonefishing)

 Landing even one fish is considered an accomplishment, as Bonefish are THE spookiest fish God ever created!
 Of course, there are days when anglers may hook multiple fish, a lot depends on how well you can see fish and how well you can cast.
 As the saying goes, “sometimes it’s better to be lucky than good”.
 If you are looking for a real challenge, you’ve picked the right sport and quarry to pursue.